hpware/anonqa/README.md

 ## NOTES!
 DO NOT USE THE NATIVE `<Link>` component, this componenet will PRELOAD the page (which if its a FUCKING LOGOUT ROUTE) it will break, (i spent too much time debugging this garbage)

+# Credits!
+Thanks to [lucide](https://lucide.dev) for all of the SVGs and Icons used for this project!